Willson Contreras Player Props: Cardinals vs. Royals

 Willson Contreras At The Plate

-- In 5.9% of his games this season, he has hit a home run, and 2.4% of his trips to the plate.
+- Looking at the 52 games he has played this season, he's hit a long ball in three of them (5.8%), and in 2.3% of his trips to the plate.

-- In 31.4% of his games this year, Contreras has notched at least one RBI.
-In four of those games (7.8%) he recorded more than one RBI, while accounting for three or more of his team's runs in two contests.
+- Contreras has an RBI in 16 of 52 games this season, with multiple RBI in four of them.
+He has also driven in three or more of his team's runs in two contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.